proxima-one/docs/Introduction.md

 ### Subgraphs

-Subgraphs represent a method for ...  can be used by other subgraphs (e.g. Ethereum subgraph being used by DApps)
+Subgraphs represent a contained data set that can be queried, auditted, and reused within the Proxima network.
+The easiest analogy for subgraphs, is that they represent tables of data complete with schema, transformations, and queries.

 ```
 subgraph